Princess of Wales Hospital

 The Princess of Wales Hospital (Ysbyty Tywysoges Cymru) is a district general hospital in Bridgend, Wales.
 It is managed by Cwm Taf Morgannwg University Health Board.

 History

 The hospital was commissioned to replace the aging Bridgend General Hospital.
 The new hospital, which was designed by Holder Mathias, was officially opened by the Princess of Wales on 11 June 1986.
 The George Thomas Scanner Suite was subsequently opened by the Princess of Wales and Viscount Tonypandy in February 1990.

 Services

 The Surgical Materials Testing Laboratory, which provides testing and technical services to the Welsh NHS on medical devices, is based at the hospital.

-The South Wales Child and Adolescent Mental Health Services unit, Ty Llidiard, is on the site of the hospital.
+The South Wales Child and Adolescent Mental Health Services unit, Tŷ Llidiard, is on the site of the hospital.

 Performance

 In May 2014, staff at the hospital was criticised in a report into the death of an elderly patient who had been treated at the hospital; the report found that there had been "variable or poor professional behaviour and practice in the care of frail older people".

 The Healthcare Inspectorate Wales carried out a mental health unit review in April 2015 and raised concerns about "insufficient staffing levels to maintain safe levels of care" and "concerns around a specific patient for which there was inadequate recording of fluid intake and a care and treatment plan which did not adequately address the area of diabetes and an absence of any care strategy in relation to this area".